ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 If the "pct" tag is present in the policy record, the Mail Receiver MUST NOT enact the requested policy ("p" tag or "sp" tag") on more than a close approximation of the stated percent of the totality of affected messages.
-Such a close approximation might be achieved by implementation of the following or similar pseudocode:
+Such a close approximation might be achieved by use of the following or similar pseudocode:

 ~~~
       if (random mod 100) < pct then